 Sixteenth century Scottish Reformation thinking was found largely among two groups of people - first, clergy who had questions about the authority of the Pope and, secondly, a section of the nobility, who disliked the government of the Regent, Mary of Guise, and thus had political and well as religious motives.
 So in 1560 when Presbyterianism was first established as the Church of Scotland - with only a handful of ministers of the new thinking available - the old ways continued in many places.
-For example, in the Highlands people usually followed the lead of clan chiefs.
-If the chief was an Episcopalian, as many were, then so was the clan, while in Buchan in the north-east the Scottish quality of thrawn-ness came to the fore and people would not be told by king or government which church they should be part of.
+For example, in Buchan, in the north-east, the Scottish quality of thrawn-ness came to the fore and people would not be told by king or government which church they should be part of.